 The same could be said for the contrast: The amount of contrast looks natural, so not overly contrasting, or washed out.

-Image brightness to me was the same as that of my mid-level bechmark when compared on an overcast day.
-Be that looking at bright objects in the sky, or within the dark foiliage in trees for example.
+Image brightness to me was the same as that of my mid-level benchmark when compared on an overcast day.
+Be that looking at bright objects in the sky, or within the dark foliage in trees for example.

 Both were observably less bright than my top of the range 8x42 benchmark which is to be expected, but I have to stress that the amount was not massive and only really obvious when looking at darker areas etc.

 Under extreme conditions (like viewing a dark object against a bight background), there is a certain amount of color fringing that is evident around the edges of the object.

 So once again I would have to say that for a cheap binocular, these perform very well in this area.